 Clear the Evaporator Drain Step-by-Step (Passenger Footwell)

 Start by locating the AC drain tube under the passenger footwell so you know exactly where to work.
 Use a flexible tool (zip tie or pipe cleaner) to gently clear debris, then catch any runoff with a cup or towel.
-Finish by running water through the tube to confirm it drains freely and stops trapping moisture.
+Finish by running water through the tube to confirm it drains freely.

 Locate Drain Tube Opening